calfoy/meiyingw.github.io/_pages/about.md

 <span class='anchor' id='work-in-progress'></span>
 # Work in progress

+- (with Katharina Schmid).
+The Role of Undesirable Precedents in Negotiations. *Working paper*

 - Zhou, H., **Wang, C.**, Li, Z., & Yang, Y. Reinstating Pleasantness as a Causal Antecedent of Interest. *Working paper*

+- (with Selin Kesebir & Daniel Heller).
+Gender and Fairness Perception. *Data collection*

+- (with Daisung Jang & Jeffrey Loewenstein).
+Perceptions of Information in Negotiations. *Data collection*

 - (with Katharina Schmid).
-The Role of Undesirable Precedents in Negotiations. *Manuscript in preparation*
+Overcoming Undesirable Precedents in Negotiations. *Data collection*

-- (with Selin Kesebir & Daniel Heller).
-Gender and fairness perception. *Data collection*

 - (with Selin Kesebir & Katharina Schmid).
 Reminders, Agency, and Managers' Willingness to Delegate. *Data collection*

-- (with Daisung Jang & Jeffrey Loewenstein).
-Information ambiguity in negotiations. *Data collection*

 - (with Katharina Schmid).
-When and Why Do People Underestimate the Effect of Undesirable Precedents? *Data collection*
+When and Why Do People Underestimate the Effect of Undesirable Precedents? *Conceptual stage*

 <span class='anchor' id='presentations'></span>
 # Conference presentations